 Private and international schools in Kuwait

-Due to the high demand for places at international schools in Kuwait, we encourage parents to plan as early as possible.
-Waiting lists can be long as space is limited.
+Due to the high demand for places at international schools in Kuwait, we encourage parents to start planning and researching schools as early as possible.
+Waiting lists can be long, as space is limited.

 Nurseries in Kuwait

 Expat parents with toddlers and young children in Kuwait have several choices for preschools, kindergartens and daycare centres.
-Kuwait City offers many nurseries.
-Some are attached to larger international schools, others are stand-alone kindergartens guided by various learning values, including the Montessori programme and English National Curriculum.
+Some are attached to larger international schools and others are standalone kindergartens guided by various learning values, including the Montessori programme and English National Curriculum.